itqpleyva/QueryAnnotation/README.md

 # NamedQueryExample
-Example of the use of @NamedQuery
+Example of the use of @Query

 <p>In this example, a database ("example_mysql") is created based on Msql</p>